zpollock/gollama/README.md

 Before you begin, ensure you have the following prerequisites:

 - Docker installed on your machine.
+- Docker Compose installed on your machine.
-- Obtain a local llama model in bin format.
+- Obtain a local llama model in bin or gguf format.

 ## Getting Started